Don’t you love homemade strawberry jam, pie, or ice cream? If so, why not start growing strawberries in your home

-You will harvest your strawberries a month to six weeks after the plant begins to bloom.
+You should harvest your strawberries a month to six weeks after the plant begins to bloom.
 You will know that the strawberries are ready for harvest when they are completely red.

-Once the strawberries have reached the point of ripening, it is wise to keep an eye on the plants every three days.
+Once the strawberries have reached the point of ripening, it’s wise to keep an eye on the plants every three days.
 That way you can stay on top of picking them.

-When you harvest your berries, it is a good idea to cut them at the stem instead of plucking them by hand.
+When you harvest your berries, cut them at the stem instead of plucking them by hand.
 If you pluck them by hand, you risk harming the plant by pulling too hard.

 After harvesting the strawberries, you can leave them unwashed and store them in your fridge for five days.
 If you choose to freeze them, they’ll last for two months.

 You are now in the loop on how to plant, grow, care for, harvest, and store strawberries.
 We hope you enjoy them and the delicious dishes.